Mubarak Hussain Bin Abul Hashem: Study in Pakistan

 Jamiya Rahmaniya Arabia Madrassah at Lalmatia in Dhaka.

 After two years of study at the Anwar-ul-Ulum Madrassah in Karachi, Abul Hashem's father said his son got a job teaching at the college where he had been studying, once he got his Mufti degree.

 Capture

 Hashem's father reports that his son was teaching at a madrassa in Karachi when he disappeared in 2001.

-The Miami Herald reports that Abul Hashem's family didn't know what had happened to him until 2004, when the Red Crescent informed them he was in Guantanamo.
+The Associated Press reported that Abul Hashem's family didn't know what had happened to him until 2004, when the Red Crescent informed them he was in Guantanamo.

 The Asian News International (ANI) press agency reports his family learned he was in Guantanamo in 2002.

 The Daily Star reports Abul Hashem was captured when he emerged from a Pakistani mosque and asked for directions to Karachi.

 According to ANI, "A Pakistani intelligence officer captured him when he was again trying to enter Pakistan from the Afghan city of Jalalabad in 2001."

 Repatriation

-The Miami Herald reported on December 17, 2006 that Hashem was repatriated to Bangladeshi custody.
+Hashem was repatriated to Bangladeshi custody on December 17, 2006.